mgoetzke/flack/README.md

 ## How To Use
 + Clone git locally
-+ npm install and bundle install
++ Run npm install and bundle install
-+ Open separate sessions in browser using incognito mode
++ Open separate sessions in browser using incognito mode to highlight instant messaging